Transgender people in sports: Soule v. Connecticut Association of Schools

 After women's high school competitions were won by transgender student Andraya Yearwood in Connecticut, a lawsuit was filed against the Connecticut Association of Schools-Connecticut Interscholastic Athletic Conference (CIAC) and several school boards in federal court to try to stop the participation of transgender athletes.
 The lawsuit was dismissed in April 2021 by the district court as moot, because Yearwood and Miller had graduated and the plaintiffs would not likely have to compete with transgender athletes in the next season.

 In October 2021, women's sports icons Billie Jean King, World Cup Champion and United States women's national soccer team Co-Captain Megan Rapinoe, WNBA stars Brianna Turner, Layshia Clarendon, and over 150 athletes in women's sports spoke out in support of transgender athletes and filed an amicus brief in an appeal of the Soule v.
 CIAC trial court dismissal, along with the Women's National Basketball Players Association (WNBPA), Athlete Ally, and the Women's Sports Foundation, in support of CIAC and affirming the dismissal.

 On December 16, 2022, a three-judge panel of the Second Circuit Appeals Court ruled against the plaintiffs, citing the 2020 decision Bostock v.
 Clayton County, in which the Supreme Court ruled discrimination against transgender employees violated Title VII of the Civil Rights Act of 1964.

 West Virginia v.
 B.P.J.

 B.P.J, a 12-year-old transgender girl, filed a lawsuit in February 2021, challenging West Virginia's "Save Women's Sports Act."
 The law bans transgender girls from participating in school sports programs.
 In April 2024, the Fourth Circuit Court of Appeals ruled that West Virginia's law was unconstitutional.
 In July 2025, the U.S. Supreme Court agreed to hear the case.
+In July 2025, the U.S. Supreme Court agreed to hear the case, together with Little v.
+Hecox.
+On June 30, 2026, the Supreme Court reversed the Fourth Circuit and upheld West Virginia's law, holding that it does not violate the Equal Protection Clause or Title IX.